geoportti/Land-revealing-in-Finland-due-to-land-uplift/README.md

 ```pythonscript
   (700yr x 9,34mm) + ((1890yr-(2019yr-700yr)) x 1mm) = 7109mm
 ```
   Where 9.34mm is the maximum value of yearly land uplift at the study area.
-Also the 1mm addition to land uplift values after year 1890   is taken into account (Ekman).
+Also the 1mm addition to land uplift values after year 1890   is taken into account (Ekman 2001).
 Safety marginal of 0.2m was added to the result.

 - We are also only interested in dem files that have dry land in them.
 This is why the max value of the file has to be over 0m.